Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

    - Displays floating health bars, boss health bars, and dynamic UI updates, all while being fully customizable. ***Highly recommended***.

 ### Known Issues and Tips and Tricks
-Certain systems were built to work around player 1-exclusivity or around restrictions that the game places on NPCs.
+Certain systems were built to work around player 1 exclusivity or around restrictions that the game places on NPCs.
 Using the ***debug binds (see the mod's MCM for details)*** and additional options in the ***Debug Menu*** (opened by holding the `Start` button and then pressing the `Back` button by default) is highly recommended for fixing issues that arise during gameplay.

 #### The following features are more likely to bug out at times and require user intervention to fix:
 - Equipping/unequipping gear and player equipment selection.